ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ```
    {: screen}

-2. Define environment variable `INGRESS_SUBDOMAIN` to hold the value of the Ingress subdomain.
+2. Define environment variable `INGRESS_SUBDOMAIN` to hold the value of the Ingress subdomain:
    ```sh
    export INGRESS_SUBDOMAIN=<INGRESS_SUBDOMAIN>
    ```
    {: pre}

-3. Define environment variable `INGRESS_SECRET` to hold the value of the Ingress secret.
+3. Define environment variable `INGRESS_SECRET` to hold the value of the Ingress secret:
    ```sh
    export INGRESS_SECRET=<INGRESS_SECRET>
    ```
    {: pre}

-4. Change to your starter application directory and run the below bash command to create an Ingress file `ingress-ibmsubdomain.yaml` pointing to the IBM-provided domain with support for HTTP and HTTPS.
+4. Change to your starter application directory and run the below bash command to create an Ingress file `ingress-ibmsubdomain.yaml` pointing to the IBM-provided domain with support for HTTP and HTTPS:

    ```sh
    ./ingress.sh ibmsubdomain_https